Bellsdyke Hospital: Early history

 Stirling District Lunacy Board formed in 1848: those on the board began to make plans to build another building to cope with the large number of inmates in the asylums in Stirlingshire and the counties that surround it.
 The Falkirk Poorhouse, which had been built in 1850, was unable to cope with the number of inmates it held, which had led to overcrowding and this, in turn, led to the decision of a new asylum being built.

-In an Act of Parliament of 1858 saw that district asylums were to be built and maintained by the authorities of the county, £25 per year was paid by the Parish Council for every patient sent by the Parish to the asylum.
+The Lunacy (Scotland) Act 1857 required district asylums to be built and maintained by the authorities of the county, £25 per year was paid by the parish council for every patient sent by the parish to the asylum.
 The friends and relatives of the inmates often contributed to the costs of the stay in the asylum.
-However, even those from respectable homes were referred to as "pauper lunatics" due to their dependency on the State-run asylums.
+However, even those from respectable homes were referred to as "pauper lunatics" due to their dependency on the state-run asylums.

 The sum of £40,000 was set aside for the asylum, and the architect for the building was William Stirling III, whose previous works are also in the Falkirk area.
 The building was to be built on the Gowkhill Estate, with it being a mere coincidence that the old Scots word gowk means cuckoo.
 The estate was bought from Lieutenant-Colonel Thomas Dundas of Carron Hall, son of Thomas Dundas.
 The asylum would be adjacent to the newly opened Scottish Imbecile Institution, or as it was latterly known the Royal Scottish National Hospital.

 During the building of the asylum, there were issues that delayed the asylum opening mainly due to problems with the water and gas on the site.
 William Stirling III never saw his work completed, as he died in February 1869, James Brown completed the building of the asylum and it was opened as the Stirling District Lunatic Asylum (usually known as Larbert Asylum) in June 1869.
 The asylum consisted of two large buildings that consisted of a chapel, male and female dormitories and a dining-room.
 The asylum was meant to house two hundred and fifty inmates, but issues with overcrowding meant that there were several additions to the original buildings.
 The inmates came from the counties of Clackmannan, Dumbarton, Stirlingshire and Linlithgow.
 The first superintendent of the asylum was Dr Frederick Skae of Morningside.

 During the first few years of the asylum being open, it was mentioned in a debate in the House of Commons as an example of how an efficient asylum should be run.
 This reputation was due to the change in treatment that was happening at this point in history, which the SDLA implemented.